aem-design/aem.design/_manual/060-conventions.md

                 <component structure>
 ```

-As component is evolves into a versions a subfolders under the component path should be used to separate component code and component path should be pointed to the specific version all existing references of component should be using.
+As component version grow, root component should be pointed to the specific version all existing references of component should be using.
+Not doing this will mean that your content pages will have hard references to component version without any Authoring way of changing that apart from reauthoring the content.

 ```
 components